jinningwang/jinningwang/LTB Use/useltb.md

 Other ANDES command:

-If you need any other ADNES command, just modify the andes part in the docker command.
+If you need any other ADNES command, just modify the andes part in the docker command (`... andes run wecc_vis.xlsx -r tds ...`).

 Generate the output csv file:
 ```